 Typically, advisors peg 15% to 20% of total income saved each month as a goal - but if you want to retire earlier, you probably have to ratchet that number up to 40% or 50% of your income.
 Not a feat easily accomplished when you review your take into account that a good portion of your paycheck goes to essential, non-negotiable lifestyle items.
 However, if you are willing to make some serious lifestyle changes and sacrifices, it's possible.

-A relatively new movement called Financial Independence, Retire Early (FIRE) has been developed around this "sacrifice and over-save now to retire early" concept.
-FIRE followers develop strict savings programs (up to 75% of income) and make associated sacrifices like living in small apartments, walking to work every day, restrictive diets, and so on.
-This path may be too restrictive for many, but the mindset offers some takeaways that might be worth considering.
+A generally new development called Financial Independence, Retire Early (FIRE) has been created around this "sacrifice and over-save now to retire early" idea.
+FIRE supporters create exacting savings plans (up to 75% of income) and make related compromises like living in small homes, walking to work every day, prohibitive weight control plans, etc. This way might be unreasonably prohibitive for many, yet the mentality offers a few takeaways that may merit consideration.

-To start, stick with the essentials of long-term growth investing: Build a diversified portfolio of stocks with exposure to various styles, sizes, sectors, and regions.
+First, stick with the fundamentals of long-term growth investing: Choose a diversified portfolio of stocks with exposure to different styles, sizes, sectors, and regions.

-Once you have accelerated your savings and put an ongoing plan in place, invest your savings into your portfolio as soon as possible.
-Don't try to time the market.
-Leave your portfolio alone, and let the compounding nature of the markets do its magic to help grow your retirement nest egg exponentially over time.
+After accelerating your savings and setting up an ongoing plan, invest your savings into your portfolio at the earliest opportunity.
+Try not to attempt to time the market.
+Stay put, and let the compounding characteristics of the markets do its work to help grow your retirement wealth exponentially over time.

-You may want to look at growth stocks with attributes acceptable for retirement investing like low beta, strong earnings estimates, positive sales growth, and expected future growth.
+Astute investors pick retirement growth stocks with low beta, strong earnings estimates, positive sales growth, and expected future growth.

-The Zacks Rank routinely recognizes lower risk growth retirement portfolio picks, and here are a few that may be worth considering: American Eagle Outfitters (AEO), Medifast (MED) and Investors Bancorp (ISBC).
+The Zacks Rank routinely recognizes lower risk growth retirement portfolio picks, and here are a few that may be worth considering: Medifast (MED), First Defiance Financial (FDEF) and Flushing Financial (FFIC).
 These growth stocks have strong Zacks Ranks and a beta of 1 or lower, with earnings and sales growth of at least 5% over the past 5 years.

 Do You Know the Top 9 Retirement Investing Mistakes?